xguerin/minima.l/docs/manual/Plugins.md

 | `LISP_PLUGIN_REGISTER(fun, fun, A, B, REM)` | `(def fun (A B .
 REM) ...)` |

-Values for the declared symbols are passed to the plugin by the interpreter through the `arguments` parameter.
+Values for the declared symbols are passed to the plugin by the interpreter through the `args` parameter.
 They can be retrieved using the `LISP_LOOKUP`
 macro:
 ```c
 #define LISP_LOOKUP(_v, _c, _x)
 ```
 The first argument is a name to use for the variable to be assigned the value.
-The second argument is the name of the `arguments` parameter.
+The second argument is the name of the `args` parameter.
 The last argument is the name of the symbol to look up.